So it's become apparent that there's something wrong with modern morality.

 Yep.

-So the story how we ended up with the Ukraine war, the various um from the uprising in 2014 that overthrew Yanukovych through the uh progress of the early stages of the Donbass War up to the full Russian invasion.
+So the story how we ended up with the Ukraine war, the various from the uprising in 2014 that overthrew Yanukovych through the progress of the early stages of the Donbass War up to the full Russian invasion.

 Right.

-I have been uh working on it for about a year, and uh also the team in general has done a tremendous job and they have worked a lot on it, and I want to say thank you to everyone.
+I have been working on it for about a year and also the team in general has done a tremendous job and they have worked a lot on it.

-And uh I hope you definitely enjoy this course and take it and also join our webinar if you want to engage in QA.
+And I hope you definitely enjoy this course and take it and also join our webinar if you want to engage in Q ⁇ A. Let me just give you a small summary about what it is.

 It's about how our modern world is sabotaging us in terms of our worldview and how antiquity can present us with something that can function like an antidote.